12 Explosive Restaurant Tax Deductions for Owners

 • Trips taken to pick up supplies or food

-Utilize the IRS's standard mileage deduction to get an idea of how much you can deduct.
+Utilize the IRS's standard mileage deduction to understand how much you can deduct.
 This is the maximum amount allowed per mile.
-In 2021 it's looking like it's about $0.56 cents.
+In 2024, it looks like it's about $0.67.

-Now if you're curious if you can actually deduct trips back and forth from the restaurant, that's a no-no. Personal expenses are not allowable.
+Now, if you're curious if you can deduct trips back and forth from the restaurant, that's a no-no. Personal expenses are not allowable.
 Bummer dude!

 Or could your bottom line be even better?
 Get a free analysis to find out.